A

 it because it was an easy way to write a new tune and he could make millions.

-of a swig of his lukewarm orange; when crumbs floated on top, and all you could
+offer of a swig of his lukewarm orange, when crumbs floated on top and the

 Buntner came out, his hands